scottyschup/ruby-curriculum/w1d2/io.md

       [debugger chapter](../debugging/debugger.md).
 * Write a program that prompts the user for a file name, reads that file, shuffles the lines, and saves it to the file "#{input_name}-shuffled.txt".
-You could create a random number using the Random class, or you could use the .shuffles method in array
+You could create a random number using the Random class, or you could use the .shuffle method in array

 ## Resources